vinaykomaravolu/Ary/docs/ary-doc.md

 | Left Shift       | <<     | `int l = 4; int m = l << 2;`         | Shifts the bits of the first operand to the left by the number of bits specified by the second operand. |
 | Right Shift      | >>     | `int n = 16; int o = n >> 2;`       | Shifts the bits of the first operand to the right by the number of bits specified by the second operand. |

-This table now includes the operator name, symbol, example, and description for each bitwise operator.

 ### Upcoming Operators